dotnet/csharplang/proposals/low-level-struct-improvements.md

     static RS CreateRS([RefFieldEscapes] ref int p1, ref int p2)
     {
-        // Okay: The RS argument `p1' lines up with a [RefFieldsEscape] argument
+        // Okay: The RS argument `p1' lines up with a [RefFieldEscapes] argument
-        // but it is also a [RefFieldsEscape] parameter hence it contributes a safe-to-escape of
+        // but it is also a [RefFieldEscapes] parameter hence it contributes a safe-to-escape of
         // calling method (rule 1.1 above)
         return new RS(ref p1);